-The Norwegian electricity network is characterized as being "distribution", "regional distribution" and "transmission" (central) grid. the transmission network (400kV-132kV), the regional distribution network (132kV-33kV) and the local distribution network (22kV-240V).
+The Norwegian electricity network is characterised as "transmission" (400-132 kV) and "distribution" (132 - 240V).
+Distribution is further differentiated as regional distribution (132 - 22) and local distribution (22 - 240 v) for regulatory purposes.
 Statnett is the only Transmission System Operator (TSO) and is responsible for the transmission tariffs.
-There is a total of 146 network companies owning and operating regional distribution and/or Idistribution network, some also owning minor parts of the transmission network.
+There are 146 network companies owning and operating regional distribution and/or distribution network, some also owning minor parts of the transmission network.